-In practice, we develop new computational tools to study the media we produce and consume, the beliefs we hold and stories we tell, our myths and traditions, as well as the opinions, ideas, and narratives we propagate – how they develop, and how they evolve.
+In practice, we develop new computational tools to study the media we produce and consume, the beliefs we hold, the stories we tell, the language we use, as well as the opinions, ideas, and narratives we propagate – how they develop, and how they evolve.

-In doing so, we combine tools and approaches from data science, mathematical modelling, complex systems, algorithmic information theory, evolutionary biology, cultural evolution, cultural sociology, political communication, social psychology, and cognitive psychology.
+In doing so, we combine tools and approaches from data science, natural language processing, mathematical modelling, complex systems, algorithmic information theory, evolutionary biology, cultural evolution, political science, communication, social psychology, and cognitive psychology.

 For examples of ongoing projects, see below.

 Information processing is everywhere.
 It is an essential component of anything that has an input and an output: our genotypes and phenotypes shaped by evolution, the computers we build and the algorithms that run on them, and the ways in we organise and classify information.
 In theoretical computer science, the best description we have of computation comes from algorithmic information theory (AIT), which has been defined as "the result of putting Shannon’s information theory and Turing’s computability theory into a cocktail shaker and shaking vigorously".
 Despite its very theoretical nature, we are showing that AIT can be applied to explain patterns of complexity in multiple environments, from RNA folding to gene regulatory networks to models of plant growth, from helping understand why neural networks generalise so well, to explaining how evolutionary search is so efficient at finding solutions.